Nitrokey/nitrokey-documentation/source/components/nethsm/clustering.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Depending on the networking and cluster conditions, it may take a while for the new member to catch up with the cluster.
-Once this is the case, it can be promoted from learner to full member.
+Once this is done, it can be promoted from learner to full member.

 .. warning::